gvwilson/thirdbit/_posts/2014/2014-09-04-building-better-teachers.md

   As a fringe benefit,
   this would also let us build up a "best of" archive.
-  I don't think learners would be able to stitch together a complete bootcamp by watching these, but I'd be happy to be proved wrong...
+  I don't think learners would be able to stitch together a complete bootcamp by watching these, but I'd be happy to be proved wrong…
 </p>
 <p>
   Discussion sessions and video recordings will take time,